-- Capital appropriations increased \$0.4 million, 12.5%, from \$2.9 million in 2008 to \$3.3 million in 2009.
-Capital appropriations are comprised of the State's Infrastructure Maintenance Program and Rehabilitation and Repair Projects which will be used for deferred maintenance. - Capital grants and gifts decreased 13.8% from \$4.4 million to \$3.8 million.
-Capital grants and gifts received are a result of private donations via the Pittsburg State University Foundation for the construction of the Bryant Student Health Center totaling \$1.3 million in 2009 and \$2.5 million for the construction of the Army National Guard Recreation Center in 2008.
+- Capital appropriations decreased \$1.1 million, 34.9%, from \$3.2 million in 2009 to \$2.1 million in 2010.
+Capital appropriations are comprised of the State's Infrastructure Maintenance Program and Rehabilitation and Repair Projects which will be used for deferred maintenance. - Capital grants and gifts decreased 84.8% from \$3.8 million in 2009 to \$0.6 million in 2010.
+Capital grants and gifts were received as a result of private donations via the Pittsburg State University Foundation for the construction of the Bryant Student Health Center totaling \$1.3 million and \$2.5 million for the construction of the Army National Guard Recreation Center in the prior year.

-Revenues for fiscal year 2009 are displayed in the following graph:
+Revenues for fiscal year 2010 are displayed in the following graph: